What is Fintech – Financial Technology?

 1. Business-to-business (B2B) fintech services

-For example, ADM has developed a proprietary deposit management service, Marketplace Banking™, that gives businesses access to unlimited deposit protection.
+For example, our company, ADM, has developed a proprietary deposit management service using a concept we call Marketplace Banking™.
+This service gives businesses access to unlimited deposit protection, nationally competitive returns, and liquidity to meet their needs.

 2. Business-to-consumer (B2C) fintech services.

-These are tools designed to help businesses provide expanded services to consumers and / or increase their bottom lines.
-B2C fintech has been disrupting banking and other B2C industries for years and is expected to continue to help businesses provide better service to their customers in the future.
+B2C fintech is designed to help businesses provide expanded services to consumers and increase their bottom lines.
+This type of fintech has been disrupting banking and other B2C industries for years and is expected to continue.

 Great examples of this type of technology are online banks, such as Ally, and even online banking portals offered by traditional brick-and-mortar banks.
 Technologies like PayPal and Robinhood can fall into this category as well.